Feb. 14, 278 A.D. - Valentine, a holy priest in Rome in the days of Emperor Claudius II, was executed.

 Feb.
 14, 1933 - The first episode of the radio play “The Townsend Murder Mystery” by Alabama author Octavus Roy Cohen was broadcast.

 Feb.
-14, 1960 – Pro Football Hall of Fame quarterback Jim Kelly was born in Pittsburgh, Pa.
+14, 1960 – Pro Football Hall of Fame quarterback Jim Kelly was born in East Brady, Pa.
 He would go on to play for the University of Miami, the Houston Gamblers and the Buffalo Bills.
+He was inducted into the Hall of Fame in 2002.

 Feb.
 14, 1966 - Rick Mount of Lebanon, Indiana became the first high school, male athlete to be pictured on the cover of "Sports Illustrated."